Upon Arrival

 If you are not able to join orientation events during orientation week, you can still connect with the Centre for International Experience to get all the info you need.
 Staff and student ambassadors can provide information about the University and the City of Toronto and assist you in any way they can.

-The CIE invites all new international and exchange students to join us for a welcome reception.
-Check back in Summer 2024 for more info!
+The CIE invites all new international and exchange students to join us for an open house.
+Check back in Summer 2025 for more info!

 Grad Step Up